arunravi728/Papyrus/content/ML Systems.md

 2. [Stanford MLSys Seminar](https://youtube.com/playlist?list=PLSrTvUm384I9PV10koj_cqit9OfbJXEkq&feature=shared)
 3. [Designing Machine Learning Systems - Book by Chip Hyuen](https://github.com/chiphuyen/dmls-book)

 I started with the book by Chip Hyuen, and listened to the MLSys seminar from Stanford whenever I had time.
-Here are a list of topics to further explore -
+Here is a list of topics to further explore -

 1. [When to use Machine Learning?](./When%20to%20use%20Machine%20Learning?.md)
 1.